diodechain/website/lp/collab_family.md

     Diode is a break-through decentralized technology that allows your devices to communicate without servers - your data is locked down at the source.

     No cloud storage, no tracking, no leaks.

+    Use coupon code **PRIVACY4FAMILY** for a free trial upgrade to the Group plan.
+The Group plan adds the ability to have multiple channels, private invitation codes, admin roles, <a href="/pricing">and more</a>.

   buttons:
   - title: Reclaim your privacy in 3 easy steps
     class: btn--blank btn--arrow